Akashdeep57/Brainwave_Matrix_Intern/ChatRoomApp/README.md

 # 3.Update Environment Configuration

-Update your app with the Firebase configuration from the Firebase Console, including API keys and project details.
+Update app with the Firebase configuration from the Firebase Console, including API keys and project details.

 # Deployment
-Deploy your application to Firebase Hosting with:
+Deploy application to Firebase Hosting with:

 firebase deploy

-Your application will be live at https://fir-chatroom-4841e.web.app upon successful deployment.
+Application will be live at: https://fir-chatroom-4841e.web.app upon successful deployment.

 # Usage
 # 1.Run Locally

 To test the app locally, use: firebase serve

-Access your app at http://localhost:5000 in your browser.
+Access your app at: http://localhost:5000 in your browser.

 # 2.Navigate the App